CarlosEddie/smartphone-website/README.md

 # Smartphone Website

 ## About the project
-The project simulates a website for selling smartphones, with a modern and responsive design.
+The project simulates a website for selling smartphones, built with a modern and responsive design.

 ## Technologies
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)